hazelcast/hazelcast-code-samples/testing/README.md

 ### Testing a component integration with its dependencies

-Another typical scenario consist of testing the integration of a component, in isolation, but integrated with its dependencies:
+Another typical scenario consists of testing the integration of a component, in isolation, but integrated with its dependencies:

 ```java
     @Test